-As filed with the United States Securities and Exchange Commission on January 16, 2002

-(State or other jurisdiction (I.R.S.
-Employer Identification No.) of incorporation or organization)

-1401 Dove Street Newport Beach, California 92660 (949) 475-3600 (Address, Including Zip Code, and Telephone Number, Including Area Code, of each Registrant's Principal Executive Offices)

-Ronald M. Morrison General Counsel Impac Mortgage Holdings, Inc. 1401 Dove Street Newport Beach, California 92660 (949) 475-3600 (name, address, including zip code, and telephone number, including area code, of agent for service)

-Copy To: Thomas J. Poletti Katherine J. Blair Kirkpatrick & Lockhart LLP 10100 Santa Monica Blvd., 7/th/ Floor Los Angeles, CA 90067 (310) 552-5000

-Approximate date of commencement of proposed sale to the public: From time to time after the effective date of this registration statement.

-If the only securities being registered on this Form are being offered pursuant to dividend or interest reinvestment plans, check the following box. $[]$
+Registration No. 333-74432 As filed with the United States Securities and Exchange Commission on February SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
+20549 AMENDMENT NO. 3 T0 FORM S-3 REGISTRATION STATEMENT UNDER THE SECURITIES ACT OF 1933 IMPAC MORTGAGE HOLDINGS, INC. (Exact name of Registrant as specified in its charter) Maryland 33-0675505 (State or other jurisdiction (I.R.S.
+Employer Identification No.) of incorporation or organization) 1401 Dove Street Newport Beach, California 92660 (949) 475-3600 (Address, Including Zip Code, and Telephone Number, Including Area Code, of each Registrant's Principal Executive Offices) -----Ronald M. Morrison General Counsel Impac Mortgage Holdings, Inc. 1401 Dove Street Newport Beach, California 92660 (949) 475-3600 (name, address, including zip code, and telephone number, including area code, of agent for service) -----Copy To: Thomas J. Poletti Katherine J. Blair Kirkpatrick & Lockhart LLP 10100 Santa Monica Blvd., 7/th/ Floor Los Angeles, CA 90067 (310) 552-5000 Approximate date of commencement of proposed sale to the public: From time to time after the effective date of this registration statement.
+If the only securities being registered on this Form are being offered pursuant to dividend or interest reinvestment plans, check the following box.
 If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, other than securities offered only in connection with dividend or interest reinvestment plans, check the following box.
+[X]
-[X] If this Form is filed to register additional securities for an offering

-IT THIS FORM IS TILED TO REGISTER ADDITIONAL SECURITIES FOR AN OFFERING pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. []

-If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. []

-If delivery of the prospectus is expected to be made pursuant to Rule 434, please check the following box: $[]$ registered pursuant to Registration Statement No. 333-34137 previously filed by the registrant on Form S-3.
+If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. [\] .
+If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. [\] If delivery of the prospectus is expected to be made pursuant to Rule 434, please check the following box: [\]